NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

-(4) When the fixed leaves are used to take a carbon copy of the entries, they need not be printed if the entries are intelligible without captions; both sides of the fixed leaf can be used (so saving paper) by adopting one of the following two arrange- ments—the book can be used first from front to back, and then turned over and used from back to front; or the book can be used from front to back only and entries made alternately on the right and left hand pages of an opening.
+(4) When the fixed leaves are used to take a carbon copy of the entries, they need not be printed if the entries are intelligible without captions; both sides of the fixed leaf can be used (so saving paper) by adopting one of the following two arrangements—the book can be used first from front to back, and then turned over and used from back to front; or the book can be used from front to back only and entries made alternately on the right and left hand pages of an opening.
 (Two removable sheets and a fixed sheet for opening.)